 Explore global collaboration for high education;

 Break tradition boundaries, cultivating new engineering elites with cross-disciplinary knowledge;

 Standing in China, blending Chinese and western Education, global views, cultivating international leaders.

-The Zhejiang University-University of Illinois at Urbana-Champaign Institute (the ZJU-UIUC Institute, ZJUI) is a new cooperatively-run engineering college on the new Zhejiang University (ZJU) International Campus in Haining, China.
-The institute is officially approved by the Ministry of Education, China on February 2016.
+The Zhejiang University-University of Illinois at Urbana-Champaign Institute (the ZJU-UIUC Institute, ZJUI) is a cooperatively-run engineering college on the Zhejiang University (ZJU) International Campus in Haining, China.
+The institute is officially approved by the Ministry of Education, China in February 2016.
 By introducing top engineering curricula and resources from UIUC, complemented with contributions from counterpart colleges and departments from ZJU, ZJUI provides a world-class engineering education.
 Committed to educating innovators in engineering and leaders of tomorrow, a global engineering education system featuring interdisciplinary convergence has been established in ZJUI.

 1. Dual Degree

 Students admitted to this degree program are enrolled in both Zhejiang University and the University of Illinois at Urbana-Champaign.

 Students who successfully complete the program and meet the requirements of both universities will receive two bachelor’s degrees in their respective major fields:

 ▪Bachelor of Science from the University of Illinois

 ▪Bachelor of Engineering from Zhejiang University